collectiveaccess/ProvidenceDocs/_source/developer/web_api/graphql/edit.rst

 If you do not set and existing record policy, `SKIP` is assumed.

-By default, existing records must match on both idno and type.
+By default, existing records must match on idno, type and parent (when using ``HIERARCHICAL`` insert mode).
 The type matching requirement can be relaxed by passing the ``ignoreType`` option as in the previous example.
+The parent matching requirement when in ``HIERARCHICAL`` insert mode can be relaxed by passing the ``ignoreParent`` option.

 Adding relationships to a new record